top of page

 3. Use Clear and Concise Language

-Steer clear of dense legal jargon.
-Opt instead for plain, understandable language in your contract.
+Avoid complex legal terms.
+Use simple, easy-to-understand language in your contract.
 Clarity in communication is key to ensuring that all parties involved understand the terms and conditions without ambiguity.

 4. Identify the Parties